Spline Based Search Method For Unmodeled Transient Gravitational Wave Chirps: Comparison with Track-Search and CPP

 \section{Comparison with Track-Search and CPP}

-The GW150914 system, with each of its components having a measured mass of $\approx 30$~$M_\odot$, falls within the range of simulated binary black hole signals used in~\cite{1999PhRvD..60j2001A} for analyzing the performance of Track-Search.
+The GW150914 system, with each of its components having a measured mass of $\approx 30$~$M_\odot$, falls within the range of simulated BBH signals used in~\cite{1999PhRvD..60j2001A} for analyzing the performance of Track-Search.
 Hence, the results in Sec.~\ref{seecr_detestperf_150914} pertaining to the analysis of GW150914 data at an observed ${\rm SNR}=10$ can be used to compare the performance of SEECR with that of Track-Search.

 The analysis in~\cite{1999PhRvD..60j2001A} uses a false alarm probability of $3.4\times 10^{-5}$ for segments that are $0.415$~sec long, sampled at a frequency of $9868.42$~Hz.
 This corresponds to a FAR of $8.2\times 10^{-5}$~events/sec.
 Assuming that the FAR scales linearly with the frequency search range, and that the range used in Track-Search extended to the Nyquist frequency of $4934.21$~Hz, the equivalent FAR for SEECR is $(450/4934.21)\times 8.2\times 10^{-5} = 7.5\times 10^{-6}$~events/sec.
 Here, we have used the actual bandwidth of $[0,450]$~Hz of the GW150914 data even though SEECR was run with a frequency search range that extends to $2000$~Hz.
 Finally, translating this FAR back to false alarm probability for the GW150914 data segment length of $0.21$~sec, we get $1.6\times 10^{-6}$.